 - What is the invention itself?

-There may be multiple ways to determine/define a proper scope of a search.
+There may be multiple ways to define a proper scope of a search.
 Oftentimes, this is very subjective and varies considerably from one searcher to another.
 This kind of shows that none of the approach taken may be wrong, and there could be multiple ways to tackle a same search.
-That said, some of the basic points may be considered which has always provided helpful to most of the searchers.
+That said, some of the basic points may be considered which has always provided help to most of the searchers.

 If the invention is some physical object, it may be important to break it down into its key components which are essential for the working of the invention.
 Then the searcher would automatically be able to find important keywords for the search.
 For example, if the inventor has invented a chair, and in case the claims are unavailable; the searcher may break down the invention as, for instance: A sitting device comprising a platform, two or more legs coupled to the platform and supporting the platform.
 By writing such a basic exemplary claim, the searcher may be able to find keywords, as highlighted in bold here.